Skip to content

 The Moog SynAmp was released in 1978[3] and was discontinued in 1981, the same time as the Lab Series.
 The SynAmp was apparently marketed under the Lab Series line according to the advertisement to the right.
 While the unit itself carries the Moog logo and has no reference to the Lab Series, the speaker cabinet does carry the Lab Series logo based on the advertisement, although most SynAmps have been long separated from the matching cabinets (and may have been sold separately to begin with).
 The units are cosmetically unrelated except that the primary control plate text on the SynAmp uses the same typeface as the “Caution” text on the rear of the Lab Series amplifiers.

 The model number (301A) indicates that it was developed around the same time as the Lab Series and was at least developmentally considered part of the Lab Series, even if the marketing was a little inconsistent as to whether it was a Lab Series product or not.
-Since it carries an earlier model number than any of the Lab Series line (the L5 is 308), it’s likely that the SynAmp was actually the first model to be developed and that its concepts were later adapted for guitar.
+Since it carries an earlier model number than any of the Lab Series line (the L5 is 308), it’s possible that the SynAmp was actually the first model to be developed and that its concepts were later adapted for guitar.

 Cosmetics